 Leopold Illfelder, with Daniel Berolzheimer, had founded the Vera-Bleistift-Fabrik (pencil factory) in Fürth, Bavaria, Germany in 1856, and the New York business became their USA branch in 1861.
 By this time Daniel Berolzheimer (died 1858) had been replaced by his son, Heinrich Berolzheimer (1836-1906).

-Leopold Illfelder and Bernard (often spelled Bernhard) Illfelder, along with Heinrich Berolzheimer (he called himself Henry Berolzheimer in the U. S.), were variously involved with pencils, stationery, and importing (mostly at 60 John St. in lower Manhattan) throughout the 1860s and 1870s.
+Leopold Illfelder and Bernhard Illfelder (1843?-1888) (he was Bernard in the U. S.), along with Heinrich Berolzheimer (he called himself Henry Berolzheimer in the U. S.), were variously involved with pencils, stationery, and importing (mostly at 60 John St. in lower Manhattan) throughout the 1860s and 1870s.
 Around 1870 the name, Berolzheimer, Illfelder & Co., was shortened to B. Illfelder & Co.

-Around this time they were joined by Max Illfelder (1854-1943) (son of Leopold or Bernard?) so that there were three Illfelders until around 1890 when Bernard dropped out (died?).
+Around this time they were joined by Bernhard Illfelder's brother, Max Illfelder (1854-1943) so that there were three Illfelders until 1888 when Bernhard died.

 B. Illfelder & Co. around 1890 moved to 524 Broadway and in 1895 to 97 Bleecker St. where they were located until 1917.
 At around the turn of the century B. Illfelder began a specialty of importing toys from Europe, particularly dolls.
 Many antique dealers, etc. on the internet refer to Illfelder as a major importer of dolls from European makers.